The Happiest Man on Earth Teaches Us About Political Hatred

 The book is heartbreaking at times, painting a clear picture of the torture and suffering Eddie endured at the hands of the Germans.
 But it’s also incredibly insightful, inspiring, and relevant as today’s society continues to grapple with matters of hate some 77 years after the Holocaust was over.

 The Happiest Man on Earth does not try to downplay the horrors of that time period or the inconceivable loss of life.
-Instead, it tries to show us all that, “Hate is the beginning of a disease, like cancer.
+Instead, it tries to show us all that “Hate is the beginning of a disease, like cancer.
 It may kill your enemy, but it will destroy you in the process too.”
 (Eddie Jaku)

 One of Eddie’s many powerful points surrounding hatred goes like this: “I still can’t understand how people with whom I went to work, with whom I studied and played sport, could become animals like that.
-How was it that Hitler could make enemies of friends, turn civilized men into inhuman zombies?
+How was it that Hitler could make enemies of friends and turn civilized men into inhuman zombies?
 How is it possible to create such hate?”

 My dear friends, 77 years later, hate is still being created in our society and sadly propagated by those in political power who should be finding ways to abolish such hate, not ignite it.